tghosgor/threadpool11/README.md

 All non '_-dev_' branches should be safe to use but prefer the latest version.

 ###For more information, head on to the [wiki](https://github.com/tghosgor/threadpool11/wiki/).
 There is also a demo application in repository.

+##Dependencies
+Only _boost::lockfree_, which is a header-only library, is needed to build _threadpool11_.